TopoMojo: Building Virtual Labs

 Variants

 A variant describes a different version of a challenge.
 Variants can contain different ISO attachments, different virtual machines, and different questions and answers.
 Each time TopoMojo deploys a challenge, a variant is randomly selected for the deployment.
-For example, two competitors can attempt the same challenge, but one competitor may receive variant #1 and the other competitor may receive variant #2.
 When creating a challenge using variants, make sure all variants test the same competitor skills at the same difficulty level.
 That is, variant #1 should test the same skills as variant #2 and one variant shouldn't be harder to solve than another variant.

 Question Set

-Move Up, Move Down, Remove: These functions are self-explanatory.
-Use them to position the question in the sequence of questions for that set or remove it.
+Move Up, Move Down, Remove: Use these functions to position the question in the sequence of questions for that set or remove it.

 Question: Enter the question you expect the participant to answer here.
 Your question should be specific, so that there is only one correct answer.